Listen below or .

 Sometimes patients have been receiving the same treatment for many years.
 And they had a very thorough investigation, but that was 10, 15 years ago.
 So, this is a time to think again, should we reinvestigate?
 Should we do genetic tests or update the genetic tests?
 Are these events really epileptic seizures or might something else be going on, on top of the seizures?
 And we are treating those paroxysmal events with thinking they are seizures, but they might be something else.
 So it's an excellent time, this period before leaving the pediatric system, this period of transition is an excellent time to rethink diagnosis and treatment.

 [00:06:09] ILAE: Excellent.
 Thanks.
-So the study that you did was a survey-based study.
+So was a survey-based study.
 Can you talk a little bit about how you collected the data and what you were looking for?

 [00:06:23] Dr. Danielle Andrade: We wanted to reach out to patients that are not part of academic centers so we would have an idea of how transition is or not being done in places outside academic centers.